rwieruch/open-crowd-fund/README.md

 # Open Crowdfund

-Your open source solution to crowdfund your own projects and host it yourself.
+Your open source solution to crowd fund your own projects and host it yourself.

 ## Setup